Maqshir/civ13-wiki/Guide_to_Construction.md

 <u><b>Bamboo</b></u>

 Made with bamboo: wall - 3 bundles, doorway - 2.
 Fits in nicely with the jungle surroundings.
-To build, construct a wall frame first, then click it with bamboo bundles.
+To build, construct a bamboo wall frame first, then click it with bamboo bundles.

 <table>